KattsonBastos/astro-airflow-certification/fundamentals/study-notes/basics.md

 <img src="../images/simple-dag.jpg" alt="drawing" width="100%"/>

 <p align="justify">
 &ensp;&ensp;&ensp;&ensp;In Airflow, when we create a data pipeline, we are actually creating a DAG.
 A DAG is simply a collection of all tasks (the workflow) defined as a graph.
 The dependency between the tasks must be acyclic, not cyclic (it is not possible ot have loops in our DAGs).
-In the image above, for example, the data transformation is only executed when both data extraction are done.
+In the image above, for example, the data transformation is only executed when both data extractions are done.
 </p>

 <p align="justify">